IbcAlpha/IBC/userguide.md

 that your IBC installation operates correctly before setting up your scheduled task, this should not be too much of a problem.

+### Running with crontab (Linux only)

+On Linux you can use `crontab` to run `twsstart.sh` or `gatewaystart.sh` automatically.

+For example, to run `gatewaystart.sh` at 08:00 on Mondays, include a line like this in your personal crontab:

+`* 8 * * 1 export DISPLAY=:10 && /bin/bash /opt/ibc/gatewaystart.sh`

+The value you need for the DISPLAY variable will depend on how your system is configured.

+Starting with IBC 3.8.1, the `twsstart.sh` and `gatewaystart.sh` scripts include a check to see if IBC is already running with the same `config.ini` file: if it is, a new instance is not started.

+This enables a more sophisticated crontab entry that will periodically attempt to start IBC, but only succeed if it is not already running.
+For example:

+`0,15,30,45 * * * 1-5 export DISPLAY=:10 && /bin/bash /opt/ibc/gatewaystart.sh`

+will try to run gatewaystart.sh every 15 minutes from Monday to Friday.
+This can be useful to restart TWS/Gateway after an unexpected shutdown, or, in conjunction with the use of the `ExistingSessionDetectedAction=primaryoverride` setting in `config.ini`, to automatically restart it if using the IBKR Mobile app or the Client Portal on the IBKR Account Management page causes your TWS/Gateway session to be shut down.

 ### Multiple IBC Instances